XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-07-10-packet-loss.md

 One goal of mine- is even when the internet is completely out, and backup circuits are unavailable- my entire network should continue to function normally.

-Rather then making the internet-facing UXG-Lite router the "Center" of my network, I prefer to think of it as being just another component on the edge.
+Rather then making the internet-facing UXG-Lite router the "Center" of my network, I prefer to think of it as being just another component on the edge, and not at the core.

 #### Security Concerns.